 The Wrong Way to Open An Initial Client Meeting

-The biggest mistake you can make at an initial client meeting is also the easiest ones to make, since the prospective client might well open by asking you to tell her about yourself and your business.
+The biggest mistake you can make at an initial client meeting is also the easiest one to make, since the prospective client might well open by asking you to tell her about yourself and your business.
 It will seem only natural to indulge the request, but … the meeting is not about you; it’s about the client and the problem which requires solving.

 You need to spend time listening and understanding the client’s requirements, not talking about yourself.
 So try to take the lead early in the initial client meeting and ask questions that will get the client talking.